stake-house/stakehouse/README.md

 - [Wizard](https://github.com/stake-house/eth2-validator-wizard) - We need more users to test this on Pyrmont, Prater and Mainnet.
 - [Eth2xK8s](https://github.com/lumostone/eth2xk8s) - We need more users to test this on Prater.
 If you are familiar with Kubernetes or you want to learn more about it, this is a great project to start on.

+We would love to hear your feedback if you decide to try these projects.
+Make sure to join our #stakehouse🥩🏠 channel on [discord](https://invite.gg/ethstaker).

 ## Collaborations
  - [DecentralizedGraffitiDrawing](https://github.com/RomiRand/DecentralizedGraffitiDrawing) - a tool to coordinate drawings on the [graffiti wall](https://www.beaconcha.in/graffitiwall)